Rin Chupeco

 Rin Chupeco is a Chinese Filipino writer of young adult fiction, best known for their books The Bone Witch, The Girl from the Well, and The Never-Tilting World series.

 Personal life

 Chupeco was born and raised in Manila, Philippines.
 They are of Chinese, Malay, Thai, and Filipino descent.

-As a child, Chupeco was fascinated with ghost stories, saying that they were drawn in by absolutely injustice of Japanese tales that tend to favor male aggressors and never end positively for women.
+As a child, Chupeco was fascinated with ghost stories, saying that they were drawn in by the injustice of Japanese tales that tend to favor male aggressors and never end positively for women.
 They collected the works of Peter Straub, Stephen King, Shirley Jackson, Edgar Allan Poe, and Christopher Pike.
 Their favorite story is that of the kuchisake-onna.

 They describe themself as a pansexual, liberal atheist.
 Chupeco is non-binary and uses they/them pronouns.

 Prior to becoming an author, Chupeco worked as a graphic designer.

 They are married and live with their partner and two children in Manila.

 Selected works

 Chupeco's works often draw inspiration from Asian cultures.